 Table of Contents

-Shoulder dislocation usually happens because of a blow to the shoulder or fall on an outstretched arm – occurring during sports injuries, falls, and trauma.
-Complications of shoulder dislocation can include:
+Shoulder dislocation often happens due to a blow to the shoulder, or fall on an outstretched arm.
+This usually happens during sports injuries, falls, and trauma.
+Complications of dislocation can include:

 - Fracture of your clavicle (collarbone) or humerus